jasmineyas/ClassConnect/README.md

       ![mock](/docs/mock.png)
       ![mock with components](/docs/mvp-mock-with-components.png)
 - [x] Define a simple databse schema
-- [ ] Look into the hashing algorithm for student IDs
+- [x] Look into the hashing algorithm for student IDs- selected 1
 - [IP] Set up the react app
 - [IP] Define the states and functionality
-- [ ] Breakdown tasks
+- [x] Breakdown tasks
 - V1
-  - [IP - some bug] create file uploader component
+  - [x] create file uploader component - no need to create - already have one
   - [x] create input form component
   - [x] create a hidden success screen
-    - [ ] figure out where the file gets uploaded to google cloud
+    - ~~[IP ] figure out where the file gets uploaded to google cloud~~ no longer needed as we are not storing files any more.
-    - [ ] need to implement a backend: Python with Flask - as it's lightweight and minimalistic.
+    - [x] need to implement a backend: Python with Flask - as it's lightweight and minimalistic.
 I dont' think I will see super high traffic with this app.
-    - [ ] how to implement the logic of parsing the uploaded csv info
+    - [IP] how to implement the logic of parsing the uploaded csv info
+    - [ ] set up Heroku SQL with created tables
-  - [ ] create the hashing algorithm
+    - [ ] logic to send data to SQL
-  - [ ] create the matching logic
+  - [ ] create qureies for matching + update
 - V2
   - [ ] add the logic for getting the stats bar component
 - V3